Elegantly Wasted

 Elegantly Wasted is the tenth studio album by Australian rock band INXS.
-It was released in April 1997, and is the final album recorded with lead singer Michael Hutchence before his death in November that same year.
+It was released on 15 April 1997, and is the final album recorded with lead singer Michael Hutchence before his death in November that same year.

 The band had spent April 1996 rehearsing in London and moved over to Vancouver to record with producer Bruce Fairbairn the same month.
 Production of the album was completed by Hutchence and songwriter and multi-instrumentalist Andrew Farriss in Spain later the same year.
 Two songs that did not make the final cut of the album were included on the Bang the Drum EP (2004).

 The album's title is from Hutchence, with the single itself trying to recapture the magic and groove of the Kick album, particularly the single, "Need You Tonight".

 All three Farriss brothers dedicated the album to their mother, Jill, who died in 1995.

 Background

 In June 1994, INXS ended their US contract with Atlantic Records, and signed a new worldwide record deal with PolyGram/Mercury Records; however, the group agreed to release one final record through the Atlantic label - The Greatest Hits.
 Released several months later on 31 October, the compilation included two new songs: "The Strangest Party (These Are the Times)" and "Deliver Me".

 After a long break, INXS reconvened in 1996 to record their tenth studio album, Elegantly Wasted, their last with Hutchence.
 In 1995, Hutchence already began work on his self-titled solo album; the project was put on hold until Elegantly Wasted was completed.
 In an interview with The Album Network magazine in March 1997, Hutchence said, "We really wanted to get off the old carousel for a while.
 As a band, we have recorded an album every twelve to eighteen months over the last five or six years.
 This helped to create a situation resulting in a lot of personal and business friction within the band, as well as the record label, at the time of the completion of our last studio album Full Moon, Dirty Hearts.
 With the completion of the album, we also fulfilled our contract with Atlantic Records.
 So, it just seemed like the logical time to take a break".

 PolyGram studios in London paired the band with Canadian producer Bruce Fairbairn, their first and only collaboration.